AdmitHub/meteor-buildpack-horse/README.md

 A heroku buildpack for Meteor v0.9.3+, using meteor's native packaging system (sorry meteorite) and designed to be as simple and readable as possible.

+To use this with your meteor app and heroku:

+1. Set up your app to [deploy to heroku with git](https://devcenter.heroku.com/articles/git).
+2. Set this repository as the buildpack URL:

+    heroku config:set BUILDPACK_URL https://github.com/AdmitHub/meteor-buildpack-horse.git

+Once that's done, you can deploy your app using this build pack any time by pushing to heroku:

+    git push heroku master

 ## Extras

 The basic buildpack should function correctly for any normal-ish meteor app,